What Are Learning Communities?

-The learning community gathers for three interactive learning cohorts over the course of six months, led by Made to Flourish speakers and teachers who are recognized thought leaders in their fields.
-Imagine 25 pastors and marketplace leaders from your city engaging together to discover how their churches can equip their congregations to become faithful followers of Christ in their everyday work — whether paid or unpaid.
+The learning community gathers for three interactive learning sessions over the course of six months, led by Made to Flourish faculty and speakers who are recognized thought leaders in their fields.
+See the sessions tab for more details.

 These three gatherings focus on:

 - Establishing a biblical foundation for connecting faith and work

 - Creating a customized implementation plan for each church

 Conference attendees also visit a church or business where Made to Flourish principles are being practiced and making an impact.

 Objectives and Deliverables

 - Deeper understanding of vocational stewardship and its place in spiritual formation

 - Greater insight into the role of the church for the economic flourishing of the community